JadenBalogh/wheel-of-fortune/README.md

-# wheel-of-fortune
+# Wheel of Fortune
-A simple Wheel of Fortune game made in Unity
+A simple Wheel of Fortune game made in Unity.